Tito's Blue Train

-Tito's Blue Train (Плави воз; Plavi vlak; Modri vlak; Синиот воз) is the popular name of the luxury, former state train of Yugoslav Marshal Josip Broz Tito, president of the former Yugoslavia.
-More than 60 statesmen and world leader traveled on the blue train during its service and now operated as a tourist attraction on the 476 km Belgrade–Bar railway, between Belgrade, capital of Serbia, and Bar, a coastal town in Montenegro.
+Tito's Blue Train (Плави воз; Plavi vlak; Modri vlak; Синиот воз) is the popular name of the former state luxury train of Yugoslav Marshal Josip Broz Tito, president of the former Yugoslavia.
+More than 60 statesmen and world leaders traveled on the blue train during its service.
+Some of the surviving rolling stock is now operated as a tourist attraction on the 476 km Belgrade–Bar railway, between Belgrade, capital of Serbia, and Bar, a coastal town in Montenegro.

 Tito's era

 Officially, a state train was first used by Tito in 1946.
 Blue-painted saloon carriages specially made for Tito and blue-painted locomotives were used as vehicles from 1956.
-The wagon construction factories »GOŠA« in Smederevska Palanka and » Boris Kidrič « in Maribor were commissioned to build the wagons.
+The wagon construction factories GOŠA in Smederevska Palanka and Boris Kidrič in Maribor were commissioned to build the wagons.
 Fine woods (mahogany, walnut and cherry) were used for the interior, complete with Art Deco interior design features.
 In addition to Tito's saloon car with its cabinet room, the composition also had a dining car, as well as a covered transport vehicle.
 The operational station of the Plavi voz was and is the Topčider station in the prominent district of Dedinje, not far from Tito's Belgrade residence.
 Tito traveled over 600,000 km on the Blue Train, traveling on the tracks through Yugoslavia but also outside of it to: France, Poland, Austria, Hungary, Romania, Bulgaria, Greece and the USSR.
 It was also used to take Tito and his wife to the Brijuni islands in Croatia during the summer and hostings meetings with important foreign dignitaries.
 Among those who travelled on the train as Tito's guests were Haile Selassie, François Mitterrand, Yasser Arafat, Jawaharlal Nehru, Sukarno and, in October 1972, Queen Elizabeth II.
 After Tito's death the train transported his coffin from Ljubljana to Belgrade.